NEUBIAS/training-resources/_includes/volume_slicing/exercises/volume_slicing_macro.md

 Open the multidimensional image [xyz_16bit_t1-head.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyz_16bit_t1-head.tif).
-- Reslice the image from different directions, such that you can view the image stack from -the side, from the top, and from the front.
+- Reslice the image from different directions, such that you can view the image stack from the side, from the top, and from the front.

 > ## Solution
-> """ Open the head image stack and reslice it to view it from different angles (side, top, >and front) """
+> """ Open the head image stack and reslice it to view it from different angles (side, top, and front) """
 >
 > // Close other open images
 > run("Close All");